Creating various different sizes of your documents is easy! Quickly creating content for all your social media channels is a typical example.

-The other categories are…
+The categories you can resize to are…

 Presentation - standard and widescreen aspect ratios - for PowerPoint too.